-The testing laboratory shall conduct tests on the sample collected in accordance with federally established procedures.
-The sample shall be tested for cocaine, opiates, methamphetamines, phencyclidine (PCP), and for all other controlled substances.

-F. Unreadable Sample

-The testing laboratory shall report any sample that is adulterated, contaminated, unreadable, not authentic, or otherwise impossible to analyze properly to the CHS Administration or to such other person as is designated, who shall meet with the student and/or the Facilitator and ask for an explanation.
+- A. Dissemination of Program A copy of the School's Student Substance Abuse Policy and Program shall be distributed to all students when they prepare to register for their initial school year at CHS and shall also be available on the CHS website. - B. Emergency Action Nothing in this Program shall prevent or restrain the Principal or Administration, or any teacher or other employee of the School from taking immediate action deemed necessary to stop or to prevent an unsafe act or to stop or prevent an immediate threat of personal injury, death or property damage. - C. Student Acknowledgment and Consent Each student and his or her parent shall be required to read the Student Substance Abuse Policy and Program and to sign the Consent to Participation in Substance Abuse Program and Release of Liability form. - D. Effective Date be tested for cocaine, opiates, methamphetamines, phencyclidine (PCP), and for all other controlled substances. - E. Unreadable Sample The testing laboratory shall report any sample that is adulterated, contaminated, unreadable, not authentic, or otherwise impossible to analyze properly to the CHS Administration or to such other person as is designated, who shall meet with the student and/or the Facilitator and ask for an explanation.
 If a satisfactory explanation is provided, a new test may be performed at the discretion of the Principal.
 If a satisfactory explanation is not provided, the Principal may recommend rehabilitation and/or impose discipline in accordance with this Program.

-VI.
+VII.
 Communication of Results